 For more information, please visit the Harding Distinguished Postgraduate Scholars website.

-The Mastercard Foundation Scholars Program at Cambridge is designed to provide talented students from economically marginalised and hard-to-reach communities in Africa with fully-funded opportunities to complete their Master’s training, grow in transformative leadership, and contribute to climate resilience and sustainability in Africa.
-The Mastercard Foundation Scholars Program covers the cost of travel and visas, accommodation, meals, allowance for a laptop, health cover, and a living stipend – as well as tuition costs.
-It also provides an allowance for dependant children who may accompany a Scholar.
+The Mastercard Foundation Scholars Programme at Cambridge is designed to provide bright students from under-represented communities in Africa with fully-funded opportunities to complete their Master’s training, develop transformative leadership skills and contribute to climate resilience and sustainable futures in Africa.

-For more information, please visit the Mastercard Foundation Scholars webpage.
+For more information, please visit the Mastercard Foundation Scholars website.

 Departmental awards